 receipts and appropriate documents for each purchase to be provided to Expenditure Section for re-imbursement.

-(d) A quarterly report from the chief financial officer must be provided to the Finance Portfolio on the total amount of petty cash purchases per Department.
+(c) A quarterly report from the chief financial officer must be provided to the Finance Portfolio on the total amount of petty cash purchases per Department.

-(e) If any department or section does not comply with the abovementioned or any other requirements from the Expenditure Section, the Chief Financial Officer will terminate their option to procure through petty cash.
+(d) If any department or section does not comply with the abovementioned or any other requirements from the Expenditure Section, the Chief Financial Officer will terminate their option to procure through petty cash.

 Verbal or written quotations (0 to R 2 000)